jonidelv/jonidelv/README.md

 ### Developer, Entrepreneur, Maker.
-Developer passionate about open source and Javascript, especially Node and React ecosystems.<br /> I’ve built and sold [Backtoit.io](https://backtoit.io/) a product with 2500+ users.
+Developer passionate about open source, Go, and Javascript, especially Node and React ecosystems.<br /> I’ve built and sold [Backtoit.io](https://backtoit.io/) a product with 2500+ users.
 Led full-stack development, marketing, and company operations from inception to acquisition.

 ## Languages and Tools